arcadeangel/coinop4charity/journal.md

 {Google Verification}
 Set up Google nonprofit page and uploaded sitemap.xml to Google to ensure visibility.
 Ran other integral SEO optimization backend services to ensure visibility.
+{High Score Improvements}
+Added Kaiju to worker log with high scores, created dedication feature for high scorers.
+You can now run a note with your high score, ran the first dedication who introduced me to video games with my earliest memories being Asteroids, Galaga, and all the others which I remember playing for the first time with him thoroughly.
+As the years went on he stuck around for the improvements up until recently when he passed away.
+He would always be in awe over graphic development.
+We both would be.
+Even Nintendo 64 was unbelievable compared to old terminal games like Asteroids.
+It was very nice having him around and I am grateful that he was fun and onboarded me to the experience.
+From Asteroids at home, to the Nintendo upgrades, the visits to Airport video and the local arcades.
+He is missed dearly and is a great part of the inspiration for this project.
+If I can make even a couple kids happy the way my father made these memories for me its worth every minute of my time and every penny.
+My parents worked their asses off and sacrificed everything for their children.
+Anyways the first high score dedication feature after locking it I dedicated in the loving memory of my father.
+Without him, my mother, my uncles and other loving family members I don't think I would've learned half if not any of the things that make this organization possible.

 08.15.26 17:38
 Hey what's up?
 Hello Terminal v2.7 + weekly fleet acquisitions